 What a show!
-The opportunity to see Michael Schenker does not come along too often here is Seattle, but to have him bring three classic MSG vocalists for one show is incredible.
+The opportunity to see Michael Schenker does not come along too often here is Seattle, but to have him bring four classic MSG vocalists for one show is incredible.
 The Neptune Theatre in Seattle was sold out on this night and the crowd was ready to take a trip deep into Schenker’s immense catalog of music.
 The show featured thirty songs and ran for over two and a half hours.
 I must admit I lost track of the time I was so immersed into the concert.
 Considering the amount of songs in Schenker’s catalog, he could have played even more.

 In case you do not know who Schenker is, he was in the Scorpions very early on, the main guitarist for UFO and has had several versions of MSG over the years.
 He is sixty-three years old and started playing guitar at the ripe old age of eleven.
 Whenever I go to a show where the band is named after the guitarist, I get nervous that it becomes a guitar fest with not enough actual songs.
 This was not the case.
 Schenker showed off his fantastic, effortless guitar playing all night, but the songs kept on coming as well.
 It was a great balance.
 Schenker is an artist on the guitar and you could see the pure enjoyment he got from performing written all over his face.

 This is a very tough show to list some of the highlight from, since there were so many.
-There was one Scorpions cover and five UFO covers in the performance.
+There was one Scorpions song and five UFO songs in the performance.
 One was Coast to Coast by the Scorpions which he said he wrote as a gift to them.
 It was flawless, and the crowd ate it up.
 The last five songs of the night were all UFO classics.
 We were treated to Rock Bottom, Doctor Doctor, Shoot Shoot, Natural Thing, and Lights Out.
 This was the fist time I had ever seen UFO songs performed live and they were great.
 It really added a special touch to the evening hearing these songs done live.
 I also think adding those eight sort of cover songs into the set, added just a little variety from all the MSG songs and I think was a stroke of genius.

 The rest of the night was MSG through and through.
 Some of the real highlights were Attack of the Axeman, Armed and Ready and Assault Attack.
 Three absolute classics that were done to perfection.
 I also really liked Night Moods, which just had a great sound and feel to it throughout the song.
 Save Yourself was also one of my favorites back in the day and thankfully it made the set list.
 The final MSG songs of the night were Take Me to Church, Before the Devil Knows You’re Dead and Warrior.